 There are several risks associated with thyroid surgery.
 One of the important structures located near the thyroid gland is the recurrent laryngeal nerve.
 There is a nerve on both the right and left sides, and each is responsible for the movement of the vocal fold in the larynx, or voice box, on that specific side.
 Damage to the nerve during surgery can cause decreased movement or paralysis of vocal fold on that side, which can result in hoarseness or loss of voice.
 The risk of this complication is approximately 2%.* When injury does occur to the nerve, the resulting hoarseness is usually temporary and gradually resolves over time.
 On the occasions that the voice does not improve, adjunctive procedures can be performed to improve the quality of the voice.
 Another risk is hypocalcemia, or low blood calcium levels, secondary to injury to the parathyroid glands.
 This risk is associated only with a total thyroidectomy or a completion of a previous partial thyroidectomy, not with a hemithyroidectomy.
 The parathyroid glands are small glands located adjacent to the thyroid gland, and they secrete a hormone responsible for the regulation of the body’s calcium levels.
 There are typically four glands in total, two on each side.
 During the dissection of the thyroid gland, the blood supply to the parathyroids may become disrupted.
 This can result in a post-operative decrease in parathyroid hormone levels, which can lead to low calcium levels.
 Low calcium levels can cause fatigue, muscle tightness and cramping, and in severe cases, EKG changes and seizures.
 Fortunately the rate of permanent hypoparathyroidism (low parathyroid hormone) is very low.* After surgery, your blood calcium levels will be checked to monitor for any signs of hypoparathyroidism.

 You may be started on oral calcium and Vitamin D (a vitamin also involved in calcium regulation) supplementation after surgery in cases of temporary hypoparathyroidism.
-The risk of temporary hypoparathyroidism is 10-20%, while the risk of permanent hypoparathyroidism is less than 1%.
-Once the parathyroid glands have returned to normal function, you will be weaned off the calcium and Vitamin D. In cases of permanent hypoparathyroidism, you would need to remain on daily calcium and Vitamin D supplementation.
-The risk of bleeding after surgery is very low, typically less than 1%.
-If any sudden swelling associated with pain or difficulty breathing is noted, immediate evaluation is required.
+The risk of temporary hypoparathyroidism is 10-20%, while the risk of long-term hypoparathyroidism is less than 1%.* Once the parathyroid glands have returned to normal function, you will be weaned off the calcium and Vitamin D. In cases of long-term hypoparathyroidism, you would need to remain on daily calcium and Vitamin D supplementation.
+The risk of bleeding after surgery is very low, typically less than 1%.* If any sudden swelling associated with pain or difficulty breathing is noted, immediate evaluation is required.
 This risk is minimized by the avoidance of any heavy lifting, strenuous activity, straining, or the use of blood-thinning products such as aspirin or NSAIDS for two weeks after surgery.
 Tumor recurrence, though extremely rare, is a possible complication that may necessitate further surgery in the future.
 Infection after surgery is a rare complication and is managed by oral antibiotics.
 Scarring from the surgery is very minimal; often the scar is so well hidden in skin creases that they are virtually unnoticeable.
 If you have prior history of keloids or hypertrophic scars, however, you may be at risk for larger-than-normal scar formation.